The new module 'Ransomware encryption Protection' has the purpose to detect processes that encrypt files on the endpoint with malicious intent.

 The actual agent has no user interface for this module at this point.
 However, there is an option in the group policy that will allow the agent to show balloon notifications when a suspicious process event arrives.

 4. Dashboard view

-You can find this option on the left-side menu, under your Next-gen Antivirus module.
+You can find this option on the left-side menu, at the Endpoint under your Next-gen Antivirus module.